ravin972/ravin972/README.md

 <p align="center">
 Hello!
 I'm a passionate Web Developer with expertise in front-end technologies like HTML, CSS, and JavaScript, and a growing proficiency in React.
 On the back end, I work with Node.js and MongoDB.</p>
 <p align="center">
 I love contributing to open-source projects and working on personal projects in my free time.
 Continuous learning is my motto, and I'm currently honing my skills in algorithms and data structures (DSA) using Java.
-I also have basic knowledge of server management, testing frameworks, and continuous integration tools.</p>
+I also have basic knowledge of server management, testing frameworks, data Association and and Authorization  tools.</p>
 <p align="center">
 Let's connect and collaborate on exciting projects! 👊
 </p>